-The club not only prides itself on its history and traditions, but also on its successes and prominence on the National cross-country scene.
+The Club not only prides itself on its history and traditions, but also on its successes and prominence on the National cross-country scene.
 Notable recent old boys include Oli Laws (competing for GB at cross-country) and Oli Mott (British Universities), and the present generation of Hunt runners are fast establishing themselves as a force to be reckoned with.
-Indeed, in recent years the club has swelled in numbers (with squads including close to 50 boys and girls), and soared in successes (with nine trophies won in the 2010-2011 season, and a Top 5 placing at the National Long Run at Knole Park).
+Indeed, in recent years the Club has swelled in numbers, with squads including close to 50 boys and girls, and soared in successes.
+We are now recognised as one of the top schools for boys' and girls' running in the country.

-Any forthcoming Hunt fixtures for the current term will be displayed below.
+Any forthcoming Hunt fixtures for the current term are displayed below.

 More detailed information about each of the fixtures can be found on our Sports Calendar.
 (Note: Viewing the Calendar either by Week or by Day gives you more information at a glance than the default monthly view.)

 If you are following a particular team or teams, you can also select their fixture list from the Cross Country Teams, Fixtures and Results page, which includes team selections (where you see this blue image ) and location maps for away matches.
 It is possible to download a team's visture list onto your personal calendar on your PC or mobile device, which will then be synchronised with the master fixture list whenever your device is connected to the internet.